hritsh/garmin-gshock/README.md

 i love the mip display on my garmin (i have a forerunner 255) and i missed having the retro lcd look of my casio and g-shock watches. there were some casio-style faces on the connect iq store, but they weren't as customizable as i wanted. so i made my own.

-this watch face replicates the classic g-shock digital watch aesthetic with all the data fields you need for daily use and workouts.
+this watch face replicates the classic g-shock digital watch aesthetic with all the data fields you (I) need for daily use.

 ---